h0lycrap/cs7641-group7/README.md

 Introduce Gabriel's paper, Martin's paper, what has been done in the past.

-Morphing wing aircraft are flight ve
+Morphing wing aircraft are flight vehicles which are able to alter their geometric configurations to interact with their environments in an optimal fashion.

 ## II.
 Problem Statement
 Introduce lift and drag.
 Why in particular we are interested in the optimization techniques that we are.
 So, reducing drag will be commensurate with savings on fuel for a given flight mission, etc.